 So, this is how to search keywords in PDF without any hassle.
 Now, let's move to the second method and learn how to search words in a PDF using the alternative method.

-Launch PDFelement and open the desired file using the "File" menu or clicking on the "Open File" button.
+Launch PDFelement and open the desired file by tapping on the "Open PDF" button.
 Once the file is opened, press "Ctrl + F" and a "Find" message bar will appear.
 You can type any word or phrase in the search bar and find it in the document.
-But if you have more specifications then don't worry, PDFelement has got much more for you.
-Move to the next step for more options.

 So, this is how you search for a word or phrase in a PDF and replace it with the other text if needed.
 Wondering how to search for a text in a scanned document?
 Well, fortunately, PDFelement is powerful enough to help you in this regard.